gfxdisp/ColorVideoVDP/README.md

 ColorVideoVDP is implemented in PyTorch and can be run efficiently on a CUDA-enabled GPU.
 It can also run on a CPU, but the processing times will be much longer, especially for video.
 Its usage is described [below](#example-usage).

-The metric is explained in details in:
+The metric is explained in detail in:

 > ColorVideoVDP: A visual difference predictor for image, video and display distortions.\
 > Rafal K. Mantiuk, Param Hanji, Maliha Ashraf, Yuta Asano, Alexandre Chapiro.\